lunarbase-ai/lunarbase-ai.github.io/docs/quickstart.md

 # Quickstart

-Lunar is a low-code platform for the construction of expert AI agents.
-It is designed to enable domain experts to directly build and adapt complex analytical AI-based workflows.
+Lunar is a low-code platform for the construction of **AI expert agents and systems**.
+It is designed to enable domain experts to directly build and adapt complex analytical AI-based workflows to approach domain-specific problems.
 Lunar facilitates the integration of generative AI within complex analytical areas, including but not limited to *bioinformatics*, *engineering*, *finance*, *marketing*, *media*, etc.

 This quickstart shows how to:
 - Setup Lunar on your local environment